apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 ![Query a selector with JavaScript](./images/devtools-collection-query.png)

+> In the screenshot, there is a missing semicolon `;` at the end of the line.
+In JavaScript, semicolons are optional, so it makes no difference.

 When we look more closely by hovering over the result in the Console, we find that instead of the Sony subwoofer, we found a JBL Flip speaker.
 Why?
 Because earlier we explained that `document.querySelector('.product-item')` finds the **first element** with the `product-item` class, and the JBL speaker is the first product in the list.

 ![Hover over a query result](./images/devtools-collection-query-hover.png)